 - Sensitivity to heat and cold, even after the sensation has been removed

 A root canal treatment stops the infection in your tooth.
 Root canal files remove the pulp, bacteria, and related debris.
-Then water or sodium hypochlorite flush away the debris.
+Then, water or sodium hypochlorite flushes away the debris.
 The inside of the tooth is then filled with a rubber-like material, and the tooth is crowned or filled.

 We do the entire procedure with local anesthesia to keep you comfortable.
 The procedure sometimes can be done in one visit; other times, it requires two visits.
 Root canals are successful about 90 percent of the time.